 The WSU Lewis County Master Gardener Program provides research-based information on home horticulture.
 WSU Extension trained Volunteers are prepared to help with advice on growing plants, insect identification and managing disease problems.

-Certification of Master Gardeners volunteers requires a minimum of 60 hours answering gardening questions in the Plant & Insect Clinics, making educational outreach presentations and working within one or more of the county demonstration garden locations.
+Certification of Master Gardener volunteers requires a minimum of 40 hours answering gardening questions in the Plant & Insect Clinics, helping with or presenting educational or youth outreach, working within one or more of the demonstration gardens throughout the County, or supporting the program in other ways.

 Our volunteers staff regularly scheduled Plant & Insect Clinics at the WSU Lewis County Extension office as well as in many locations during the gardening season, helping people learn to garden more productively where you can bring your gardening related questions.